JasonForJoy/DSTC7-ResponseSelection/README.md

 Python 2.7 <br>
 Tensorflow 1.4.0

+# Download
+You can refer to the official website [DSTC7](https://github.com/IBM/dstc7-noesis) to download the dataset.

 # Running the scripts
-## Download
-You can refer to the official website ["DSTC7"](https://github.com/IBM/dstc7-noesis) to download the dataset.

 ## Train and test a new model
 ```
 cd scripts